wiwihere/wiwi-bot/README.md

 ## Software
 <!-- 1. <s>Download the latest [release](https://github.com/wiwihere/wiwi-bot/releases)<\s> and place it anywhere.
 Unpack the zip. -->
 1. Download this github page as zip (Code -> Download ZIP) and place it anywhere.
 Unpack the zip.
+-- optional -- To later be able to update easily, install https://github.com/apps/desktop and use that to download this repo.
 2. Install the python environment.
 Download [miniforge](https://github.com/conda-forge/miniforge).
 Make sure to tick the option to add python 3.10 to system path.
 3. Run `Miniforge Prompt` as **admin**.
 And run the following code;
 ```